ooples/OoplesFinance.YahooFinanceAPI/README.md

 ## .Net Yahoo Finance API Library

 This is a library for downloading free data using Yahoo Finance that is completely open source (Apache 2.0 license) and very easy to use.
-This library currently supports downloading 5 different types of stock market data at the time of this writing: historical/daily prices, stock splits, dividends, capital gains, and top trending stock information.
+This library currently supports downloading 6 different types of stock market data at the time of this writing: historical/daily prices, stock splits, dividends, capital gains, stock recommendations, and top trending stock information.
 We support getting daily, weekly, or monthly data as well as many other options.